GenAstro/Epicycle/AstroSolve/docs/src/index.md

 # AstroSolve.jl

 AstroSolve provides a framework for solving astrodynamics design problems through constrained optimization and event-driven architecture.
 AstroSolve builds an event sequence as a Directed Acyclic Graph (DAG), which will soon be fully differentiable using AD.
-The DAG model for optimization is implemented in NASA's Copernicus software.
+The DAG model for optimization is inspired by the architecture used in NASA's Copernicus software.

 **Reference:** Jacob Williams, Robert Falck, and Izaak Beekman.
 "Application of Modern Fortran to Spacecraft Trajectory Design and Optimization." *AIAA/AAS Space Flight Mechanics Meeting*, Kissimmee, FL, 2018.
 [Available online](https://ntrs.nasa.gov/api/citations/20180000413/downloads/20180000413.pdf)